Best time to travel to Seattle

 Seattle is surrounded by mountains, forests, and water, which makes it an excellent destination for a fall leaf-peeping excursion.
 Despite the dominance of evergreens in the area, the city also boasts a large variety of deciduous trees such as Japanese Maple and Western Red Cedar, which change color beautifully.

 The prime period to enjoy fall colors in Seattle is October, although the exact timing depends on the weather.
 In some years, it's possible to see the first foliage displays as early as late September, and sometimes the leaves stay on the trees until Thanksgiving, in late November.
+Due to the El Niño phenomenon, which results in a balmy and dry weather, the fall foliage season might last longer in Seattle.

-Fall colors in Seattle
+Places to See Fall Foliage in Seattle

 Discovery Park